Element84/filmdrop-k8s-tf-modules/operations/Operations_Guide.md

 If you happen to start a pod with an image but the pod cannot pull the image from the associated image repository, the pod will move into an 'ImagePullBackOff' state.
 In this case, none of the Grafana dashboards would show any CPU or memory information for that pod- it will be empty- since the pod isn't in a running state and the image cannot be pulled in order to create the pod successfully.

 Prometheus will also automatically fire a 'KubePodNotReady' alert alerting you that a pod has entered into that state.
-It will also provide the name and namespace of the affected pod.
+It will also provide the name and namespace of the affected pod within the labels.
 See the picture below.

 ![ImagePullBackOff](./images/kubepodnotready.png)